message/iata/MT.md

 3. Passengers must complete a "Public Health Travel Declaration Form" and "Passenger Locator Form" found at <a href="https://www.maltairport.com/declarationforms/">https://www.maltairport.com/declarationforms/</a> or <a href="https://app.euplf.eu/#/">https://app.euplf.eu/#/</a> and present it upon arrival.
 4. Merchant seamen must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure.
 The test result must be in English or accompanied by a certified English translation.
 5. Passengers could be subject to quarantine in a hotel for 14 days at their own expense.
 - This does not apply to:
-- passengers younger than 12 years traveling with their fully vaccinated parents/guardians;
 - passengers with a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a digital EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival; or
+- passengers with an NHS Covid Pass issued by the United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
-- passengers with a COVID-19 vaccination certificate issued in Gibraltar, Jersey and Guernsey or United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
+- passengers with a COVID-19 vaccination certificate issued in Egypt, Gibraltar, Jersey and Guernsey or Lebanon showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued in Turkey with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates, showing that they were fully vaccinated at least 14 days before arrival; or